PetPumpkin/unity-steampipe-deployment-script/README.md

 # Unity Build + Steam Deploy Scripts
 Tools for removing some of the tedium of deploying to steam from your local machine.

-The scripts allow you to build to multiple target platforms and deploy to steam with a couple of clips from the comfort of Unity.
+The scripts allow you to build to multiple target platforms and deploy to steam with a couple of clicks from the comfort of Unity.

 **Note:** This package was made on Windows.
 It should be simple enough to migrate it to another OS if you need.

 ## Prerequisites
-- You should be familiar with building in Unity and deploying your to Steam via SteamPipe.
-This ReadMe will not guide you through setting any of that up.
+- You should be familiar with building in Unity and deploying to Steam via SteamPipe.
 - You will need [GitBash](https://git-scm.com/downloads) installed or, you can update the ```BuildScript.cs``` script to open your bash terminal of choice.

 # Set Up